 - Fleury filmed a pilot episode for a reality TV series based around his concrete business called Theoren Fleury: Rock Solid.

-- After leaving the NHL in 2003, Fleury played for the Horse Lake Thunder of the North Peace Hockey League in 2005, a senior amateur league in Canada, for the
+- After leaving the NHL in 2003, Fleury played for the Horse Lake Thunder of the North Peace Hockey League in 2005, a senior amateur league in Canada.

 - For the 2005-06 season, Fleury played for the Belfast Giants of the Elite Ice Hockey League in Northern Ireland, scoring 74 points and 270 penalty minutes in 34 games.

 - Fleury launched a line of clothing called “FAKE” (Fleury’s Artistic Kustom Enterprises) in 2008.

 - On Aug.
 9, 2008, Fleury made his professional baseball debut at the age of 40 with the Calgary Vipers, hitting a single in a pinch-hit appearance against the Yuma Scorpions in the first game of a doubleheader.